Jersey cattle

 The Jersey is a British breed of small dairy cattle from Jersey, in the British Channel Islands.
 It is one of three Channel Island cattle breeds, the others being the Alderney – now extinct – and the Guernsey.
 The milk is high in butterfat and has a characteristic yellowish tinge.

-The Jersey adapts well to various climates and environments, and unlike many breeds originating in temperate climates, these cows can tolerate heat very well.
-It has been exported to many countries of the world; in some of them, including Denmark, France, New Zealand, and the United States, it has developed into an independent breed.
+The Jersey adapts well to various climates and environments, and unlike many breeds originating in temperate climates, tolerates heat well.
+It has been exported to many countries of the world; in some of them, including Denmark, France, New Zealand and the United States, it has developed into an independent breed.
 In Nepal, it is used as a draught animal.

 History of the breed

 As its name implies, the Jersey was bred on the British Channel Island of Jersey.
 It apparently descended from cattle stock brought over from the nearby Norman mainland, and was first recorded as a separate breed around 1700.

-The breed was isolated from outside influence for over 200 years, from 1789 to 2008.
+The breed was isolated from outside influence for over 200 years, with a ban from 1789 to 2008.
+Farmers Weekly stated the ban began in 1763 until 2008 or 245 years.

 Before 1789, cows would be given as dowry for inter-island marriages between Jersey and Guernsey.
 This was, however, not widespread.

 In 1789, imports of foreign cattle into Jersey were forbidden by law to maintain the purity of the breed, although exports of cattle and semen have been important economic resources for the island.
 The restriction on the import of cattle was initially introduced to prevent a collapse in the export price.
 The United Kingdom levied no import duty on cattle imported from Jersey.
 Cattle were being shipped from France to Jersey and then shipped onward to England to circumvent the tariff on French cattle.
 The increase in the supply of cattle, sometimes of inferior quality, was bringing the price down and damaging the reputation of Jersey cattle.
 The import ban stabilised the price and enabled a more scientifically controlled programme of breeding to be undertaken.